 universal scientific agreement that we need to bring about a

 "substantial and sustained reduction" in global carbon dioxide

-emissions.
+levels by 2030).
 According to a recent study by Christopher McGlade and

 Paul Ekins of University College London, if we're to avoid dangerous